COMP SCI 3001 - Computer Networks & Applications

 Learning & Teaching ModesThe course aims to introduce students to fundamental concepts in Computer Networking and Applications, building to an understanding of the structure and function of the Internet, and the construction of networks in general.

 Lectures will focus on theory and problem solving.
-Workshops will extend lectures and provide an opportunity for discussion and feedback.
-Assignemnts and lab work will reinforce theoretical concepts through their application.
-All material covered in the lectures, labs, assignments, workshops and assigned reading are assessable.
+Tutorials will extend lectures and provide an opportunity for discussion and feedback.
+Practical and lab work will reinforce theoretical concepts through their application.
+All material covered in the lectures, labs, practical assignments, tutorials and assigned reading are assessable.
 Students are expected to be able to explain what they have learned and apply their knowledge.

 Learning Activities Summary